Today's Articles

 To regulate the dates of local and regional tournaments to avoid conflicts.

-The organization held its first ATA National Championships, consisting of three events (men's and women's singles and men's doubles), at Baltimore's Druid Hill Park in August 1917.
+The organization held its first ATA National Championships, comprising three events (men's and women's singles and doubles), at Baltimore's Druid Hill Park in August 1917.
+Allum from the ATA includes Althea Gibson and Arthur Ashe.

-In August of each year, several thousand players are expected to compete in more than 50 different events at the annual ATA National Championships in various locations.
-The ATA is the core of a growing, African American big-bucks demographic that has helped turn the tennis industry into a multi-billion dollar business.
+Several thousand players are expected to compete in over 50 different events at the annual ATA National Championships, held in various locations across the country in August each year.
+The ATA is the core of a growing African American affluent demographic that has helped turn the tennis industry into a multi-billion-dollar business.

 To become a Professional Athlete